Altium Concord Pro: Real-time PCB Component Traceability for All Requirements

 Individual designers like to create their own personal libraries, and smaller organizations tend to compile component and sourcing information into company databases so that it can be accessed within their PCB layout software.
 Larger companies tend to implement similar systems, although they have enough resources to manually update their systems in order to comply with material traceability and sourcing requirements.

-Private component databases inevitably due to the speed at which the electronic component supply chain changes.
+Private component databases are inevitably due to the speed at which the electronic component supply chain changes.
 As new components become available, models and footprints for these components need to be immediately accessible to engineers and designers.
 This aids requirements management and ensures a new product will have the longest lifetime and remain competitive.
 This is where a managed supply chain visibility solution becomes invaluable for satisfying performance and sourcing requirements.

 Printed circuit board designers that have instant access to supply chain information within their design software don’t have to question the reliability of their internal databases during the design phase.
-This also ensures engineers that design schematics are including the most recent versions of components that are actually sourceable.
+This also ensures engineers that design schematics are including the most recent versions of components that are actually Sourceable.
 When building a PCB layout, a designer can easily identify obsolete or unsourceable components and quickly find suitable replacements.

 - The supply chain can change between the time you create your bill of materials and the moment it is received by your manufacturer.
 You can anticipate supply chain changes with data management tools that allow you to instantly select replacement components.